-Braising: The beauty of braising is that firmer vegetables (such as Brussels sprouts and carrots) and slightly less tender cuts of meat (bottom round, eye of round) can be rendered tender and flavorful as they cook, covered, in a pan with a tightly fitting lid that prevents the liquid in the food from evaporating.
-Typically, the meats and vegetables are seasoned, browned, or seared in a little olive oil, then braised either in the oven or on the stove top in a small amount of liquid such as water, reduced-sodium broth, or even wine.
-It’s important to not to crowd the food, since this will cause it to steam.
+Braising: The beauty of braising is that firmer vegetables (such as Brussels sprouts and carrots) and slightly less tender cuts of meat (bottom round, eye of round) can be rendered tender and flavorful as they cook, covered, in a pan with a tightly fitting lid that prevents the liquid the food is cooked in from evaporating.
+Typically, meats are first seasoned, then seared and browned in a little olive oil, before being braised in liquid such as water, reduced-sodium broth, or even wine.
+It’s important not to crowd the food in the pan, since this will cause it to steam.
 In this recipe for Braised Balsamic Carrots, baby carrots and minced shallots are simmered until tender in water flavored with balsamic vinegar, then sprinkled with fresh chives.

 Roasting: When meat is roasted in the oven, the outside develops an appealing brown, crisp crust, while vegetables become deliciously caramelized and sweet.
-Two excellent cuts to roast are the pork tenderloin and the beef tenderloin.
-Nearly all vegetables are delicious when roasted, too, and many varieties of seafood take well to roasting.
+Two excellent cuts to roast are pork tenderloin and the beef tenderloin.
+Nearly all cruciferous vegetables are delicious when roasted, too, and many varieties of seafood take well to roasting.
 Generally, the food is roasted in a shallow pan, uncovered, in a hot oven.
 In our Roasted Striped Sea Bass on a Bed of Lentils, sea bass fillets are seared in olive oil until golden brown, then roasted to perfection in a hot oven and served on a bed of thyme and garlic-seasoned green lentils for a nutrient-dense main course that can be enjoyed on any Phase of the South Beach Diet.

 Baking: Baking is an all-encompassing term for food that’s cooked in an oven, surrounded by dry heat.
 Generally, but not always, the temperature for baking is a little lower than it is for roasting.
 While you may think of roasting as the primary cooking method for meats and vegetables, consider that these foods also taste fabulous when baked.
 If you're looking for a great make-ahead main course for entertaining, consider this Baked Chicken with Artichokes.
 In this Mediterranean-inspired entrée, perfectly seasoned boneless chicken breasts are baked and topped with quartered artichoke hearts, lemon slices, and a light sprinkling of oregano and thyme.
 It’s a real crowd-pleaser, and any leftovers are delicious the next day.